nmdp-bioinformatics/py-ard/README.md

 **Note:**

+- `ping` mode is default.
+When in `ping` mode, alleles that do not have a G group, their corresponding P group is used.

-Release `1.1.1` has extensive Serolgy related updates and affects Serology related data.
+- Release `1.1.1` has extensive Serolgy related updates and affects Serology related data.
 Please rebuild the cache database if there's a missing Serology error.
 ```
    pyard-import --re-install
 ```

 Or set `py-ard` requirements to be `py-ard<=1.1.1` for your dependency.